/sanjeev-kapoor/media/post_banners/c7f6f6c1cd4566df3ab654fe679bd183a416ff82c040f169afb7d53210004210.jpg)

-Summer season is all about chilling with a glass of chilled mojito, surfing on the beach and getting the perfect tan.
-Not to forget, this season brings our happiness in the form of an extensive and delectable range of fruits which we almost wait for all-year long.
-Like mangoes, being the ‘king’ in the category, lychees, black plums (jamuns), papayas and many more.
-India, being a tropical country where summers last for quite a longer time has much more to offer than just these.
-There are some that belong to the ‘not so popular’ category of summer fruits and are very beneficial for the body.
-So, today let’s know more about them in particular.
+The summer season is all about relaxing with a refreshing glass of mojito, surfing on the beach, and getting that perfect tan.
+Not to forget, it brings us joy through an extensive and delectable range of fruits that we eagerly await all year long.
+From mangoes, crowned as the ‘king’ of fruits, to lychees, black plums (jamuns), papayas, and many more, India offers a rich bounty.
+Being a tropical country where summers last longer, India has much more to offer beyond these popular choices.
+Today, let’s explore some ‘not so popular’ summer fresh fruits that are packed with health benefits.

 Phalsa, Grewia asiatica

-A native to India, this berry is grown in a very short plant with extraordinary benefits.
-It tastes sweet, tangy and sometimes sour when not fully ripe.
-It is a look alike to blueberry because of its dark blue shade and of its dark blue shade and helps in keeping the body cool during the hot summers.
-The fruit is loaded with calcium, iron, phosphorus, Vitamin B, C and A. The leaves of this plant are used to cure skin infections and wounds.
-The best way to savour it is to sprinkle some salt and black pepper on it or turn these little gems into a yummy, chilled sharbat.
+A native to India, this berry is grown on a low shrub with extraordinary benefits.
+It tastes sweet, tangy, and sometimes sour when not fully ripe.
+It resembles a blueberry due to its dark blue color.
+It helps keep the body cool during hot summers.
+The fruit is loaded with calcium, iron, phosphorus, Vitamin A, Vitamin B-complex, and Vitamin C. The leaves of this plant are traditionally used to treat skin infections and wounds.
+The best way to savor it is by sprinkling salt and black pepper or turning these little gems into a refreshing chilled sharbat.

 Langsat, Lansium parasiticum

-They look like potatoes on the outside but taste similar to a bittersweet grapefruit.
-Translucent, orb-shaped and with inedibleand extremely bitter seeds.
-Loaded with umpteen health benefits, this fruit can refresh you at all times.
-High on Vitamin A, proteins, calcium, dietary fibre and important minerals, it cures diarrhoea and promotes a good gut health.
-The peel of the fruit, when burnt can help in keeping mosquitoes away and has a refreshing aroma as well.
+They look like potatoes on the outside, but taste similar to bittersweet grapefruit.
+Translucent, orb-shaped, and with inedible and extremely bitter seeds, this fruit is packed with numerous health benefits.
+High in Vitamin A, protein, calcium, dietary fiber, and essential minerals, it helps alleviate diarrhea and promotes good gut health.
+The fruit's peel, when burnt, can help keep mosquitoes away and emits a refreshing aroma.

 Jungli Jalebi, Chamachile